 Can Medicare Deductions be Combined and Claimed Jointly as a Couple

 Despite the fact that Medicare Supplement policies can’t be a joint plan, couples can file their returns jointly and combine their deducted premiums.
 For this to happen, each partner must have their individual policies since they don’t combine coverage.

 Yes, Plan G is deductible as a medical expense on Schedule A for Form 1040.
 You can only deduct the amount that exceeds a certain percentage of your adjusted gross income.

 Contact a Licensed Medicare Agent

-If you have any additional questions regarding Medicare or Medicare Supplements, please contact our office with the number provided above to be connected to a licensed agent located in your state.
-If you need to enroll or a supplement plan, please fill out our compare rates form here!
+If you have any additional questions regarding Medicare, please contact our office to be connected to a licensed agent located in your state.
+If you’re looking to compare Medigap rates online, you can do so here.